B.S. in Human Development and Family Studies

 *The College Level Examination Program (CLEP) which measures knowledge, gained through work, independent study or other means.

 **Prior Learning Assessment (PLA) tests for documented college-level learning acquired outside of a classroom.
-Ask your HDFS program representative for more information.
+Ask your HDF program representative for more information.

 Students can choose from three areas of concentration as well as certificate options.